VOLCANIC

 Palette Terrace in July 2011

-The westernmost of the two main springs on Palette Terrace is called Palette Spring.
-It is known at least since 1878 and has been intermittently active since then.
+The westernmost of the two primary springs on Palette Terrace is called Palette Spring, which in turn is constisting of two clearly separated vents (this has been the case at least ever since the 2000s).
+It is known since 1878 and has been intermittently active since then.

 Palette Spring, Mammoth Hot Springs